jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 Kindred Sorcery - Expeditioner
 Create three Lumina tokens if {U} was spent to cast this spell.
 Create two Chroma tokens if {W} was spent to cast this spell.
+---
+This is our gift, for all the Expeditions to come.
+- Charlotte, Expedition 70
 ```

 [card implementation](../custom/cards/f/for_those_who_come_after.txt)